vivek-vilvaraj/libcxlmi_old/README.md

-CXL Management Interface utility library, which provides type definitions for CXL specification structures, enumerations and helper functions to construct, send and decode commands and payloads over an out-of-band link, typically MCTP-based CCIs over I2C or VDM.
-As such, users will mostly be BMC and/or firmware, targetting: Type3 SLD, Type3 MLD (FM owned) or a Switch.
+CXL Management Interface utility library, which provides type definitions for CXL specification structures, enumerations and helper functions to construct, send and decode commands and payloads over an out-of-band (OoB) link, typically MCTP-based CCIs over I2C or VDM.
+As such, users will mostly be BMC and/or firmware, targeting: Type3 SLD, Type3 MLD (FM owned) or a Switch.

+Keeping in mind the lack of safety provided by the in-band (OS driver) equivalent, benefits for OoB management include:
+- Single development environment (BMC).
+- Works on any host OS.
+- Does not require an OS (pre-boot).

 Two abstractions (opaque data structures):
 - `struct cxlmi_ctx`: library context object - this holds general information about opened/tracked endpoints as well as library settings.
-Before discovery, or anything else for that matter, a new context is created via `cxlmi_new_ctx()`,
+Before discovery a new context must be created via `cxlmi_new_ctx()`, and once done, the `cxlmi_free_ctx()` counterpart must be called.

 - `struct cxlmi_endpoint`: an MI endpoint - mechanism of communication with a CXL-MI subsystem.
 For MCTP, an endpoint will be the component that holds the MCTP address (EID), and receives request messages.
-Endpoint creation is done by opening an mctp endpoint throught `cxlmi_open_mctp()`.
+Endpoint creation is done by opening an mctp endpoint through `cxlmi_open_mctp()`.
+The respective housekeeping is done with the `cxlmi_close()` counterpart.

 Component discovery:
 - Single, specific `nid:eid` endpoint by using `cxlmi_open_mctp()`.
 This will setup the path for CCI commands to be sent.
 By default, it will also probe the endpoint to get the CXL component this belongs to: either a Switch or a Type3 device.
-This auto-probing can by disabled with `cxlmi_set_probe_enabled()`.
+This auto-probing can by disabled with `cxlmi_set_probe_enabled()` or with the `$LIBNVME_PROBE_ENABLED` environment variable.

 - Enumerate all endpoints with`cxlmi_open_scan()` (auto-scan dbus: TODO).